 "What was your favorite part?"
 And like clockwork they would say, "I

 liked the ducks!" or "The clouds look like dinosaurs." or say, "Daddy,

 what are you talking about?"
-That one is my personal favorite and makes me wonder, were they even there?
+These were some of my favorite responses which, as you could imagine, make me wonder, were they even there?

 Another thing we came to grips with is the shear and total lack of

 privacy.
 We are almost at the point of being able to diagnose each

 others ailments just from the toots we make.
 In fact, after some meals

 we can form an orchestra.
 I would be the violin, Elise the Tuba, and the

 The Kids play well together and specialize in